alexmadrinanfdez/basic-python/README.md

         * `palindrome.py`: checks if a string, which can contain any character, is a palindrome.
 A string is a palindrome if the first half of the string is equal to the second half.
         * `isomorphic.py`: checks if two strings are isomorphic.
 Two strings are isomorphic if characters in one of them can be replaced to get the other.
         * `anagram.py`: checks if two strings are anagrams.
 Two strings are anagrams if characters in one of them can be rearranged to get the other.
+    + `combinatorial`
+        * `subsets.py`: returns every possible subset of a list of elements.
+With and without considering duplicate elements.
+        * `permutations.py`: returns every possible permutation of elements in an array.
 - `bit`
     + `basic.py`: miscellaneous, simple and useful bit-wise operations.
     + `kth_bit.py`: operations with the k'th bit.